tomjaguarpaw/bluefin/README.md

 # Bluefin

-Bluefin is an effect system for Haskell which allows you, though value-level handles, to freely mix a variety of effects including
+Bluefin is an effect system for Haskell which allows you, through value-level handles, to freely mix a variety of effects including